-1.4 Dependencies between modules
+1.5 Using modules

 When you have code divided into many small modules it's very important to explicitly state, how modules depend on each other.
 This is usually written at the beginning of a module's source code for readability.
 Using require.js you can state dependencies in a define () call like this: